AlgoMaster Logo

 Intuition

-The most natural approach: walk through both strings simultaneously.
-Use one pointer for s and one for t.
-Every time the characters match, advance the pointer on s.
-Always advance the pointer on t.
-If we match all characters of s before running out of t, then s is a subsequence.
+Walk through both strings with one pointer for s and one for t.
+When the current characters match, advance the pointer on s.
+Advance the pointer on t on every step.
+If the s pointer reaches the end before t runs out, every character of s was matched in order, so s is a subsequence.

 Algorithm